About Sheriff's Sales

 The following information is provided as a public service by the Sussex County Sheriff’s Office and is intended to present a general overview regarding how sheriff’s sales are conducted.
 We strongly urge anyone who plans to acquire real property through a sheriff’s sale to seek legal advice and exercise extreme caution.

-COMMUNITY WEALTH PRESERVATON PROGRAM
+COMMUNITY WEALTH PRESERVATION PROGRAM

 Please click HERE for more information